Conda Package Management

 ipengine --mpi --file=~/work/shared/.ipython/profile_default/security/ipcontroller-engine.json

-This part should really be scripted to automate starting the engines on all the slave nodes, a script to do this is shown below.
-It will take the machine file on the cluster and start up engines on each core of each of the slave nodes.
+This part should really be scripted to automate starting the engines on all the worker nodes, a script to do this is shown below.
+It will take the machine file on the cluster and start up engines on each core of each of the worker nodes.

 It is important to activate the "shared" virtual environment even when passing the command over SSH.
 The addition of the